-Data: Inputs of nutrients to the sub-basins - 2019 indicator version.
+Data: Inputs of nutrients to the subbasins - 2018 indicator version.

-The dataset behind the present assessment was compiled by the PLC-7 project and updated by DCE, Aarhus University and BNI, Stockholm University in cooperation with Reduction Scheme Core Drafting Group, RedCore DG.
+The dataset behind the present assessment was compiled by the PLC6 project and updated by DCE, Aarhus University and BNI, Stockholm University in cooperation with Reduction Scheme Core Drafting Group, RedCore DG.